jtackaberry/stagehand/README.md

 Here are some of the main features:

 * ~~Pretty, modern-looking UI~~ (Well it was 5 years ago.)
-* Support for multiple TV metadata providers (currently TheTVDB and TVRage): easily choose the authoritative provider per-series
+* Support for multiple TV metadata providers (currently TheTVDB and TVmaze): easily choose the authoritative provider per-series
-* A Just Works design principle: no cumbersome setup or external tools
-* Support for Easynews HTTP-based global search
+* (Exclusive) support for Easynews HTTP-based global search
 * Multi-platform: tested on Linux and Windows (and theoretically works on OS X)

-## What it isn't (yet)
+## What it isn't

-The core of Stagehand is quite robust, but many essential features are missing (but planned):
+The core of Stagehand is quite robust, but many essential features are missing:

 * NZB and NNTP support (for non-Easynews Usenet services): the most critical missing functionality
 * Bittorrent
 * Web-based configuration UI
 * Ability to import an existing TV library
 * ... and a bazillion FIXMEs and TODOs in the source

 ## What it looks like